22 August 2023

 According to Billboard, in 1957 the 17-year-old Strzelecki encountered country star Tex Ritter in a diner in Bessemer, Alabama and was inspired to write Long Tall Texan.
 A further version was released by Jerry Woodard in 1960.

+Although it was released in May 1963, Long Tall Texan did not enter the Billboard chart until 9 November 1963.
 In Definitive Country (1995), Barry McCloud suggests that in 1963 US radio stations declined to play Murry Kellum's record in the wake of President Kennedy's assassination in Dallas.
 It is hard to judge how widespread that might have been, and it is easy to find examples of the song in record reviews or local surveys during the weeks after 22 November 1963.
 The story is certainly plausible when you consider that author John M. MacDonald changed the name of major character from Dallas McGee to Travis McGee over similar concerns.

 Even if it was never a big national chart hit, Long Tall Texan became a much performed and recorded song in the US.